silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 	$Title
 	$SiteConfig.Title

-These three variables are found within the html <title> tag, and are replaced by the text set in the Meta Title, Page Name, or Settings -> Site Title in the CMS.
+These three variables are found within the html `<title>` tag, and are replaced by the text set in the "Meta Title", "Page Name", or "Settings -> Site Title" in the CMS.

 	:::ss
 	$MetaTags